jessicalewinter/til/data-structures/linked-list.md

 ![alt text](imgs/head-tail.png "Representation of a head and tail in a linked list")

 Advantages:
-- Constant Time insetion and removal from the front and back of the list
+- Constant Time insertion and removal from the front and back of the list
 - Reliable perfomance characteristics

+## Key Points
+- Linked list are linear and unidirectional.
+As soon as you move a reference from one node to another, you can't go back
+- **Copy-on-write** behavior lets you achieve value semantics.

+## COW
+- implement a duplicate or copy operation on modifiable resources
+- if a resource is duplicated but not modified, it's not necessary to create a new resource, the resource can be shared between the copy and the original one

 ## Common Operations:
 - push: Adds a value at the front of the list.
 This is also known as head-first insertion.